By Arnie Fertig

 This is a case of brash networking incompetence.
 When you act this way, you can easily lose potential friendships and alienate people.

-One of LinkedIn’s most underused, but a potentially valuable function, is the Recommendation (as opposed to the Endorsement).
-A recommendation actually requires someone to use words instead of just clicking an endorsement.
+One of LinkedIn’s most under used, but a potentially valuable function, is the Recommendation (as opposed to the Endorsement).
+A recommendation actually requires someone to use words instead of just clicking on a Skill (learn why LinkedIn Skills are important).

-LinkedIn safeguards its users from having negative or inaccurate things said about them by requiring that the person being referred OK’s a recommendation prior to it being posted on their profile.
+LinkedIn safeguards its users from having negative or inaccurate things said about them by requiring that the person being referred to approve a recommendation prior to it being posted on their Profile.
 And, it allows the two people involved to work with each other to tweak the language until both are entirely satisfied with it.

-When you give others whose personalities and work you admire a recommendation, you show yourself to be a strong networker and team player.
+When you give someone whose personality and work you admire a recommendation, you show yourself to be a strong networker and team player.
 And, of course, what goes around tends to come around in the form of a return recommendation.

-A great recommendation will have several elements, each made powerful by the specific facts a solid reference can bring to bear:
+A great recommendation will have 3 main elements, each made powerful by the specific facts a solid reference can bring to bear:

 To boost your job hunt, remember that good networking is not about shameless self-promotion, but rather building solid relationships.
 It’s about “give to get” and not “give me!”
 When you act this way you will enhance your own reputation, gain public standing, and evidence yourself to be the kind of person that others want to be around.